Certified Crop Adviser Program

 Applicants for certification must:

-- Have two years crop advising experience with a Bachelor of Science degree in agronomy, or four years post high school crop advising experience (must be documented with transcripts, detailed description of experience and supporting references).
+- Have two years crop advising experience with a Bachelor of Science degree in agronomy, or four years post high school crop advising experience (must be documented with transcripts, detailed description of experience and supporting references or three years of experience with an associates degree in an agronomy-related field).

 - Pass both a local and international CCA exam, covering four major competency areas: nutrient management, soil and water management, pest management and crop management.